cozy-labs/cozy-clis/README.md

 ## Cozy CLIs

 At Cozy we spent most of our time in the command line.
-It's the most efficient tool we used: it makes us more productive and it's super hackable.
-So that sounds logical to provide a Command Line Interface to Cozy.
+It's the most efficient tool we use: it makes us more productive and it's super hackable.
+So, that sounds logical to provide a Command Line Interface to Cozy.

 Cozy-clis allows you to manage your Personal Cloud from the terminal.